aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-karpenter/_index.md

 We applied the tag `karpenter.sh/discovery` in the `eksctl` command above.
 Depending how these resources are shared between clusters, you may need to use different tagging schemes.

-The `ttlSecondsAfterEmpty` value configures Karpenter to terminate empty nodes.
-This behavior can be disabled by leaving the value undefined.
+The `consolidation` value configures Karpenter to reduce cluster cost by removing and replacing nodes.
+As a result, consolidation will terminate any empty nodes on the cluster.
+This behavior can be disabled by leaving the value undefined or setting `consolidation.enabled` to `false`.
+Review the [provisioner CRD]({{<ref "../../concepts/provisioners" >}}) for more information.

 Review the [provisioner CRD]({{<ref "../../concepts/provisioners" >}}) for more information.
 For example, `ttlSecondsUntilExpired` configures Karpenter to terminate nodes when a maximum age is reached.